-The starting point should be the adoption of a person-centred and strengths-based approach and engaging with the adult who is self-neglecting.
+The starting point should be the adoption of a person-centred approach and engaging with the adult who is self-neglecting.
 This will support their right to be treated with respect and dignity, and to be in control of and, as far as possible, to lead an independent life.